schilkp/schilkp.github.io/content/projects/VitalCore/index.md

 a low-power wearable project usually requires - except application specific sensors and transducers.

-Its small 17.6mm*12.6mm size allows it to be integrated even in the most constraint applications, include in-ear and hearable projects.
+Its small 17.6mm*12.6mm size allows it to be integrated even in the most constrained applications, include in-ear and hearable projects.
 Built around an NRF5340 SoC, VitalCore features a dual-core Cortex-M33 processor running at up to 128 MHz, 1 MB of Flash, 512 KB RAM, and BLE 5.2 complete with an on-board chip antenna.